 4. Inlet and Outlet

 An inlet is an entry point to your plumbing system or an individual fixture.
-Most will be water inlets, although there are also inlets for air.
+Most will be water inlets, although there are also inlets for air through the vents.
 An outlet is the pipe through which waste leaves a fixture or your system as a whole.

 This describes the primary drain system or main water supply that all other branches of the system connect to.
-A manifold is used to connect several branches to the main.
+Your main line typically runs from the street to your home and partially under your slab, where it breaks into branches.

 This refers to piping that runs between the stack and a drain or between a fixture and its source.
 A vertical pipe used for appliances like shower heads is called a riser.
 The phrase “horizontal run” refers to the distance between a pipe’s entry and exit points, measured horizontally.